hullabaloo-vincent/Processing/README.md

 5. standford-corenlp-3.9.2.jar

 **How to run source:**
-1. Create a folder 'code' in the same directory as .pde sketches.
-2. In 'code' folder, copy the following jars from the CoreNLP library: standford-corenlp-3.9.2-models.jar
+1. In 'code' folder, copy the following jars from the CoreNLP library: standford-corenlp-3.9.2-models.jar
-3. Open 'VAliquo_Final.pde' using Processing IDE or your preferred IDE and run
+2. Open 'VAliquo_Final.pde' using Processing IDE or your preferred IDE and run